Client Retention · For Professional Firms

 what's expected.

 Your firm provides the brand and the review.
 We handle everything else.
 There is no platform, no dashboard, no monthly check-in to schedule.
-Four times a year a proof arrives, you review it, and a few weeks later your clients receive a printed publication under your firm’s name.
+Four times a year a proof arrives, you review it, and a few weeks later your clients receive a printed publication under your firm’s name — with the fall invitations and year-end card handled on the same calendar.

 01